sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 ![img_3.png](img_3.png)
 ### Remote Exec Provisioner
 - The remote-exec provisioner invokes a script on a remote resource after it is created
-- This can be used to run a configuration
+- This can be used to run a configuration management tool,